 Explore all of the projects we have created from 1984 to the present day here.

 Our out-of-the-ordinary performance group for young people in Sheffield.

 Forced Entertainment's hallucinatory new work about optimism, individual agency and the desire for change

-Every Shakespeare play ever written condensed into a series of 36 forty five minute works played out on a one metre square tabletop
+All of the Shakespeare plays condensed into a series of 36 forty five minute works played out on a one metre square tabletop.